RodellRodriguez/fantasy-basketball-yahoo/README.md

 **Setup**
 1. Download script
-2. Change username, password, team name, and chromedriver location depending on your OS
+2. Change any of the capitilized variables in the script e.g. username, password, team name, and chromedriver location depending on your OS
 3. Install dependencies
 4. Run Program

 **To-Do List**

 - [ ] Exception handling
-- [ ] Do a report for 7 days
+- [x] Do a report for 7 days
-- [ ] Have the report mention if all the fantasy positions have games and which ones don't
+- [x] Have the report mention if all the fantasy positions have games and which ones don't